 Its main meeting each month considers relevant information with respect to all of the above, and considers on a regular basis the Individual Liquidity Adequacy Assessment and liquidity stress testing.
-On an annual basis it reviews the Treasury Policy Statement and the Treasury sections of the Risk Appetite Statement, and makes recommendations on these to the Board.
+On an annual basis it reviews the Treasury Policy Statement and the Treasury sections of the Risk Tolerance Statement, and makes recommendations on these to the Board.
 The Board receive the minutes of this meeting and a report summarising the key issues arising each month.

-Shorter ALCO meetings are held each week to assess the pricing and management of interest rate risk of fixed rate mortgage and savings products.
+Shorter ALCO meetings are held at least every two weeks to assess the pricing and management of interest rate risk of fixed rate mortgage and savings products.